The Quran does not merely retell Noah (peace be upon him). It redistributes him.

 And We sent Noah to his people, and he remained among them a thousand years minus fifty.
 Then the flood seized them while they were wrongdoers.
 (29:14)

-That number is not there to produce devotional awe at numerical longevity.
-It is there to destroy a specific illusion: that what lasts long must be stable, that what has enclosed us for generations must therefore be sound.
-Noah’s people lived inside a refusal that had had time to harden into atmosphere.
+That number is not there only to produce devotional awe at numerical longevity.
+It also destroys a specific illusion: that what lasts long must be stable, that what has surrounded us for generations must therefore be sound.
+Noah (peace be upon him)‘s people lived inside a refusal that had had time to harden into atmosphere.
 The flood proved that duration had not strengthened the house.
 It had only concealed its weakness.

-In Al-‘Ankabut, Noah proves that long-inhabited shelter can still be a web.
+In Al-‘Ankabut, Noah (peace be upon him) proves that long-inhabited shelter can still be a web.

 8. In As-Saffat (37): the purified trace God leaves behind